TheSpiritMan/demo-counter-app/README.md

     - <b>Stage 7:</b>
         - It builds a docker image of the application with the Job_Name and Build_ID.
         - Remember, <b>Docker</b> must be installed inside Jenkins.

+    - <b>Stage 8: </b>
         - It tagged the image with registry.

-    - <b>Stage 8: </b>
+    - <b>Stage 9: </b>
         - It pushes the image to the Nexus Private Registry.
         - It reqires Nexus credentials for that.

-    - <b>Stage 9: </b>
+    - <b>Stage 10: </b>
         - It removes old image to clean the space from the jenkins container.

-    - <b>Stage 10: </b>
+    - <b>Stage 11: </b>
         - Deploy the application from the docker image.

 ## <b>Sonarqube: </b>